szymekjanaczek/szymekjanaczek/README.md

-<h1 align="center">Hi 👋, I'm Szymek Janaczek</h1>
+<h1>Hi 👋, I'm Szymek Janaczek</h1>
-<h3 align="center">Hello there 👋 Software developer by day, problem solver by night, and a 24/7 lover of photography - that's who I am.
+<h3>Hello there 👋 Software developer by day, problem solver by night, and a 24/7 lover of photography - that's who I am.
 In love with turning complex challenges into elegant solutions.
 Parting with my laptop?
 Sure - only when I swap it for a camera.
 Experienced in developing web apps: PHP, Laravel, Redis, MySQL TypeScript, Vue.js, React, Python</h3>

 - 🔭 I’m currently working on **text analyzer and corrector - but better than existing ;)**